IntelPython/container-images/README.md

 # container-images
 Dockerfiles for building docker images

 There is 1 subdirectory for every image to build.
-They share a README by symlinking to docker_repo.README.md.

 ## testing